Mike11199/CS-450-Computer-Graphics-GIFs/README.md

 # CS-450-Computer-Graphics-GIFs

 - No code - only GIFs of some of my project work in C++/ OpenGL for this class.
+- GIFs are bad quality as GitHub limits each to 10 MB.

 # Texture Loading with Lighting